panglesd/slipshow/docs/actions-api.rst

 ---------------

 ``draw``
   Replay the drawing.
 Possible to specify multiple ids.
-See :ref:`Record and replay drawings`.
+See the how-to :ref:`record-and-replay:Record and replay drawings` and the tutorial :doc:`record-tutorial`.

 ``clear``
   Clear the drawing.
 Possible to specify multiple ids.